Staff of the Homeless Alliance

 Executive Director | [email protected]

-Dale Zuchlewski, formerly of the Office of Strategic Planning in City Hall, is currently the Executive Director of the Homeless Alliance.
-During his tenure at City Hall, Dale managed 4 federally funded housing programs with 37 non-profits contract agencies.
-In addition, he has written, drafted and evaluated numerous grants designed to aid the homeless organization and the homeless population in Buffalo.
-He also served on the Buffalo Common Council for 8 years.
+Dale Zuchlewski has been the Executive Director since December of 2010.
+He was hired as the Operations Manager in September 2010 and is formerly of the Office of Strategic Planning in City Hall.
+During his tenure at City Hall, Dale managed 4 federally funded housing programs with 37 non-profit contract agencies.
+In addition, he has written, drafted, and evaluated numerous grants designed to aid the homeless organization and the homeless population in Buffalo.
+He also served on the Buffalo Common Council for 8 years representing the North District.

 Kexin Ma holds a Bachelor’s degree in Landscape Architecture from China Agriculture University and a Master’s degree in Urban Planning from the University at Buffalo, with a specialization in GIS and economic development.